mdejesus23/melnerdz-website/src/data/projects/ausome-parents.md

 ---
-title: Empowering Ausome Parents – A Guide to Raising Children on the Spectrum
+title: Ausome Parents Blog Website
 pubDate: 2024-11-02
 author: Melnard De Jesus
 image:
   src: './images/ausome-parents-guide.png'
   alt: 'A loving parent holding hands with a child on the autism spectrum during a sunny day in the park'
-description: A comprehensive guide for parents raising children on the autism spectrum.
-Built with Next.js, TypeScript, PostgreSQL, and Cloudinary for image storage, this website features a secure admin dashboard for seamless blog content management.
+description: A blog website Built with Next.js, TypeScript, PostgreSQL, and Cloudinary for image storage, this website features a secure admin dashboard for seamless blog content management.
 technology:
   [
     'Next.js',